ForNeVeR/styx/README.md

 For now, the only client is Miranda NG plugin.

 ## Building

+### Compiler

 Current client code is compatible only with MSVS IDE.

+### Libraries

+You'll need a boost logging library.

+### Process

 First of all, if you not plan to debug your code inside IDE, you're free to disable the post-build action.
 Then, build projects as always.

 ## Using
 Copy `*.dll` and `*.pdb` files to folder `Miranda/Plugins`.
 Start Miranda and